-Sensory play is an important component of any preschool day.
-This enhances hands-on learning through while also stimulating the child’s senses.
+Playing with slime encourages children to use their sense of touch and smell and provides an opportunity for sensory play.
+Sensory play is an important component of any preschool day, it enhances hands-on learning while also stimulating the child’s senses.

 - 1/2 cup warm water